 Advanced signature-based detection

-The engine we have built complements the second Bitdefender engine, and are combined seamlessly to maximize efficiency.
+The engine we have built complements the second Bitdefender engine, and they are combined seamlessly to maximize efficiency.

 One of the ways we detect unwanted programs is through signature-based detection.
 What this means is that we search programs for their unique signatures, which are like fingerprints, and scan your computer for these threats.